Several factors can result in poor TeraCLOUD performance.

 If response time increases greatly at a particular point, it is likely that an issue with the internet route is causing performance problems.

-We at TeraCLOUD are always working on network upgrades to provide you with a better experience.
-By taking the time to submit your traceroute results through the following form, you can help us plan future improvements to the network.
+TeraCLOUD is constantly putting in great effort to improving each users experience.
+By taking the time to submit your Traceroute results through the following form, you can help TeraCLOUD layout new blueprints to future improvements to our network and service.